 -n|–name <OUTPUT_NAME>

 The name for the created output.
-If no name is specified, the name of the current directory is used.
+If we do not specify the name, it will use the name of the current directory.

 -o|–output <OUTPUT_DIRECTORY>